dots-platform/skrecovery-app/core-modules/signing/README.md

 cargo run --bin client signing 3 1 1,2 hello
 ```
 The resulting signature will be generated as a file:
-- In `dtrust/signing/files/node1/signature.json`, you will find the key for party 1.
+- In `dtrust/signing/files/node1/signature.json`, you will find the joint signature.
-- In `dtrust/signing/files/node2/signature.json`, you will find the key for party 2.
+- In `dtrust/signing/files/node2/signature.json`, you will find the joint signature.
 - In `dtrust/signing/files/node3/signature.json`, you will find nothing (not an active party).

 The joint signature will look something like this: